 The example above shows that reasoning is required in order to understand whether the class diagram enjoys required properties.
 Considering the high complexity of industrial software, it can be very difficult to verify the properties of a UML class diagram and to guarantee that they are preserved during the design of the diagram.
 Thus, it would be highly desirable to have CASE tools equipped with automated reasoning capabilities to support the designer.
-One possibility would be to resort to a full FOL theorem prover [3, 35].
-While certainly worth exploring, due to the intrinsic undecidability of FOL, such an approach cannot provide completely automated techniques for reasoning on UML class diagrams.
+One possibility would be to resort to a full FOL theorem prover [25, 26].
+While certainly worth exploring, due to the intrinsic undecidability of FOL, such an approach does not give us completely automated techniques for reasoning on UML class diagrams (unless suitable termination strategies for a FOL theorem prover are devised).
 Here instead we follow a different approach, and we investigate the intrinsic complexity of reasoning on UML class diagrams, taking into account restricted forms of constraints.
-We characterize the complexity by resorting to DLs [1].
+We characterize the complexity by resorting to DLs [7].
 On the one hand, we show that reasoning on UML class diagrams (that include as constraints only disjointness and covering) is EXPTIME-hard.
 On the other hand, we show that EXPTIME-decidable DLs can fully capture UML class diagrams with restricted forms of FOL constraints.
 This demonstrates that DL reasoning algorithms are ideal candidates for being used as core reasoning engines in advanced CASE tools with reasoning support.
+In particular, as we will discuss later (see Section 8), the deductions in the example above can be automatically obtained by DL-based reasoning systems, possibly wrapped by CASE tools such as [17].